cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 scanned from major U.S. research libraries, Google, and the Internet Archive.
 There is a big focus on public domain works, which are works that are free of copyright restrictions.
+Although that's why I've included it in this section on web resources,
-However, UK Libraries is a partner institution, which means you can login to HathiTrust and check out works that are still under copyright.
+UK Libraries is a partner institution, which means you can login to HathiTrust and check out works that are still under copyright.